kapouer/domt/README.md

   - undefined or null, obj isn't changed
   - string, path is used as an accessor of obj
-  - function, obj is the result of fun(obj, paths) Current item has a special property #, which is the current key.
+  - function, obj is the result of fun(obj, paths) Current item has two special properties: #key and #val.

 Operations on instances